sibs-projects/relay-modern-course/README.md

 Did you like this course?

-I will give a workshop with more modern Relay features and Render as You Fetch pattern on React Europe (https://twitter.com/reacteurope/status/1194908997452795904?s=21)
+I gave a workshop with more modern Relay features and Render as You Fetch pattern on React Europe (https://twitter.com/reacteurope/status/1194908997452795904?s=21)

 React Europe Demo https://react-europe-relay-workshop.now.sh/